 - Tone and reflex abnormalities, such as hypotonia (baby is limp and floppy) and hypertonia (baby is stiff or spastic)

 Medical Expenses You May Incur

 Every Infant Brain Damage case is different, and every child will require different degrees of care depending on the severity of their complications.
 Some brain injuries may require immediate medical treatment, so there will be up-front expenses, and your child will likely heal without permanent damage.
-However, if your child’s brain damage is more severe, injury may be long lasting, which could result in a lifetime of expenses for adaptive equipment, in-home care, institutionalization and other unforeseen costs.
+However, if your child’s brain damage is more severe, the injury may be long-lasting, which could result in a lifetime of expenses for adaptive equipment, in-home care, institutionalization, and other unforeseen costs.
 Expenses commonly associated with severe Infant Brain Damage include:

 - Occupational and physical therapy

 - Speech therapy

 What An Experienced Infant Brain Damage Attorney Can Do For You